dotnwat/beals-conjecture/README.md

 * http://norvig.com/beal.html
 * http://www.danvk.org/wp/beals-conjecture/

-I'll start by describing the simplest algorithm for conducting a counterexample search, and then iteratively refine it with various optimizations.
-I'll show how scaling this simple algorithm hits a wall very quickly, and describe new optimizations that let us expand the search space over what is possible with the simple algorithm.
-Finally I'll describe how we've restructure the algorithm to allow us to speed-up the search through parallelization.
+First we will describe the simplest algorithm for conducting a counterexample search, and then iteratively refine it with  various optimizations.
+Next we will how scaling this simple algorithm hits a wall very quickly, and then describe additional optimizations that let us expand the search space over what is possible with the simple algorithm.
+The optimizations and search techniques we use have all been considered in previous efforts.
+Finally we'll describe our new implementation that distributes the problem allowing us to explore problem sizes larger than have been considered in previous efforts.

 ## Counterexample Search